sanvirk99/Relational_Database_App/README.md

 After in server directory run node index.js or nodemon index.js

-locohost port number in browser to intract with db
+local host port number in browser to intract with db

 Main database (in PostgreSQL) files of interest are:
  1) singleScript.txt (to create and insert all tables, and create triggers and functions)
- 2) SpecialQueries.txt (contains all the queries that are used to meet the Milestone 4/5 requirements (UPDATE, DELETE, JOIN, AGGREGATION, etc)
+ 2) SpecialQueries.txt (contains all the queries that are used to meet the Milestone 4/5 requirements (UPDATE, DELETE, JOIN, AGGREGATION,DIVISION, etc)

+PDF File contains the answers to the 2 questions, All the required SQL Queries with the data in the tables before and after the query is run on the GUI, Trigger functions and its testing queries.

-final commit 631f29341998f42147009667ea2e3eef2eaed28b
+final commit 8c7c498b82f0c07d9e9504bdaefce3419d932f71